How to Teach Kids to Tie Their Shoes - Baby Chick

 How to tie your shoes book

-This is an easy-to-read board book with a model shoe.
+This interactive board book helps children practice shoe tying while they read.
 It includes four tying methods and color-coded laces to make the directions simple.

 I Can Tie My Shoelaces